nghaoz/Huffman-Encoding/README.md

 # Huffman-Encoding-Json

-This method is built to compress the content of JSON files.
+### This method is built to compress the content of JSON files.
 Base on the Huffman encoding method but has a few differences.
-We will slightly go through each step to understand the differences.

 Content of JSON file: